TaintBench/TaintBench.github.io/userstudy.md

 ---
 layout: page
 title: User Study
-subtitle: User Study for the TaintBench tools
+subtitle: User Study for the TaintBench Tools
 ---
 We conducted a user study to evaluate the effectivensse of TB-Extractor and TB-Viewer.